 Grain Lifecycle and Bread in a Bag

 Learn about grains like wheat, oats, barley, and rice.
-Try making “Bread in a Bag” to explore how grain becomes food. -
+Try making “Bread in a Bag” to explore how grain becomes food.
+Suggested Resource: Small Grains 101 -

 Watch the Harvest in Action